netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 sudo ./edit-config charts.d.conf
 ```

 Uncomment the `sensors=force` line and save the file.
-Restart Netdata with `sudo service netdata restart` to enable
+Restart Netdata with `sudo systemctl restart netdata` to enable
 Raspberry Pi temperature sensor monitoring.

 ### Storing historical metrics on your Raspberry Pi